-The key to security for VoltDB applications is the users and roles defined in the schema and deployment files.
-You define users in the deployment file and roles in the schema.
+The key to security for VoltDB applications is the users and roles defined in the schema and configuration.
+You define users in the configuration file and roles in the schema.

 <deployment> <users> <user name="user-name" password="password-string" roles="role-name[,...]" /> [ ... ] </users> ... </deployment>